Home

 Whats the vibe?

 The Mazda CX-60 is like the CX-5’s older, fancier sibling.
-It’s a little longer with a big schnozz, a bit more premium inside and out, and technically still a medium SUV.
-But yep, you’ll pay for the glow-up.
-And just FYI: the CX-5 is getting a full refresh next year, so this comparison won’t hold forever.
-(We hear the new one is also gonna be hot.)
+It’s a little longer with a big schnozz, a bit more premium inside and out, but technically still a medium SUV.

-The CX-60 is a five-seat family SUV that feels big and comfy on the inside, and sporty to drive.
-Like most Mazdas, it’ll age well, and the design inside is so gorgeous.
-You can pick it up as a petrol or diesel hybrid, or a plug-in hybrid.
+It’s a five-seat family SUV that feels big and comfy on the inside and sporty to drive.
+Like most Mazdas, it’ll age beautifully, and the interior design absolutely slaps.
+You can now pick between petrol, petrol or diesel hybrid and plug-in hybrid. options and all share that classy, premium vibe that Mazda’s been nailing lately.

 Green Flags